-MIRACL Trust® is called Zero Factor Authentication because the zero knowledge protocol (or process) that allows an individual to convince a verifier of their identity without providing any information of value (unlike current password and two-step authentication solutions).
+MIRACL Trust® is called Zero Knowledge Authentication because the zero knowledge protocol (or process) that allows an individual to convince a verifier of their identity without providing any information of value (unlike current password and two-step authentication solutions).
 This means that MIRACL Trust® is both stronger and safer authentication.

 How Can Zero Knowledge Help with Other Parts of My Business?